 The Public Works Department facility, which includes the Parking Programs Office, is open to the public.
 Office hours are 7:30 a.m. to 4:30 p.m.
 Monday through Friday, except for City Holidays.

 The City strongly supports recycling and encourages all citizens to take part in waste reduction.
-Citizens may take part by participating in the City’s curbside recycling program or the Multifamily/Feed The Thing Recycling Program.
+Citizens may take part by participating in the City’s curbside recycling program or the Multifamily Recycling Program, Feed The Thing.

-City ordinances provide for curbside recycling to all citizens who live in a single to four-plex residence.
+City ordinances provide for curbside recycling to all citizens who live in single family residences (any dwelling with one to four units).
 This service is provided by your solid waste hauler.
-(There are 8 licensed solid waste haulers that pick up residential trash/recycling in Champaign; their names & phone numbers can be found at: www.champaignil.gov/utility-service).
-Your hauler is required to provide recycling as part of your basic service (i.e., they cannot charge extra for recycling) and must accept the following materials:
+(There are currently four licensed solid waste haulers that pick up residential trash/recycling in Champaign.)
+Your trash hauler is required to provide recycling as part of your basic service (i.e., they cannot charge extra for recycling) and must accept the following materials:

-- Boxboard (ex: cereal, soda, & beer packaging)
+- Boxboard (ex: cereal, soda, and beer packaging)

-- Beverage carrier stock (ex: bottled beer holders & drink carriers from fast food restaurants)
+- Beverage carrier stock (ex: bottled beer holders and drink carriers from fast food restaurants)

 - Magazines, catalogs

-- Newspaper & inserts, telephone directories, paperback books
+- Newspaper and inserts, telephone directories, paperback books

-- Tin & bi-metal food & beverage cans, empty aerosol cans
+- Tin and bi-metal food and beverage cans, empty aerosol cans

-- Aluminum food & beverage cans, foil, and trays (Gently rinse out & dry before tossing into bin.)
+- Aluminum food and beverage cans, foil, and trays (Gently rinse out & dry before tossing into bin.)

-- Food & beverage mixed glass containers (clear, flint, brown, and green) (No need to remove labels.)
+- Food and beverage mixed glass containers (clear, flint, brown, and green) (No need to remove labels.)